 I have been to St. Pete many many times.
 I love Florida.
 I used to live in Miami- did you know that?
 I have a lot of friends and fans in St. Pete and am very much looking forward to coming back.

-Brian Bailey is the founder and editor of I Love the Burg and That's So Tampa.
+Brian Bailey is the founder of I Love the Burg and That's So Tampa.
 In addition to regular contributions to each blog, he's been featured as a commentator to Bay New 9, The Tampa Tribune, The Tampa Bay Times, The Tampa Bay Business Journal and The Business Observer as well as national outlets including The Huffington Post and The Wall Street Journal.
-Bailey also serves as the CEO of RKC.me, a Tampa Bay-based digital agency.